Here’s how to do Nashville in two days.

 And let’s not forget the music – song followed me around for the 48 hours I was in Nashville.
 In the club, the thrift store, while I was crossing that big truss bridge.
 Live music is everywhere.
 Now, I’m all the more curious about the incredibly talented and passionate people who flock to this town every single day for their shot at stardom or at least a chance to have their voices heard.

 Have I piqued your curiosity about Music City?
-You can accomplish a lot in just a few days, and if your schedule allows, you could easily spend a week or more in Nashville.
+You can accomplish a lot in just a few days, but if your schedule allows, you could easily spend a week or more there because there are many fun things to do in Nashville.

 Here’s what to do if you have two days in Nashville.